GanGroup/Gan/kai/presentation/script.md

 Noise Contrastive Estimation NCE was introduced in 2010 by Gutmann as a way to estimate probability distributions by contrasting real data against noise.

-In its architecture, NCE uses real and noise samples as input and applies binary classification to learn effectively.
+Here, we can see the architecture of NCE.
+It begins with the input layer that receives both real data and noise.
+The data is then processed through a hidden layer, ultimately producing a binary output that indicates whether the input is real or noise.

+Overhere is the architecture of NCE.
+The input real data and noise and then pass a hidden layer. the output is a binary shows whether the input is real or noise.

 Its main applications include density estimation and language modelling, and it has laid a foundation for image and text generation methods.